-Influenza viruses can be spread by large respiratory droplets generated when an infected person coughs or sneezes in close proximity to an uninfected person.
+Influenza viruses can be spread by large respiratory droplets generated when an infected person coughs, sneezes or talks in close proximity to an uninfected person.
 Sometimes influenza viruses are spread when a person touches a surface with influenza viruses on it (e.g., a doorknob), and then touches his own nose or mouth.

-Symptoms can include fever, dry cough, sore throat, headache, body aches, fatigue, and nasal congestion.
+Symptoms may include fever, dry cough, sore throat, headache, body aches, fatigue, and nasal congestion.
 Among children, otitis media, nausea, vomiting, and diarrhea are common.
 Some infected persons are asymptomatic.
-Most people generally recover from illness in 1-2 weeks, but some people develop complications and may die from influenza.
+Most people generally recover from illness in a few days to less than two weeks, but some people develop complications and may die from influenza.
 The highest rates of influenza infection occur among children; however, the risks for serious health problems, hospitalizations, and deaths from influenza are higher among people 65 years of age or older, very young children, and people of any age who have medical conditions that place them at increased risk for complications from influenza.

 Treatment & Prevention